ProIntegritate/Regplace/README.md

 - Regplace.exe file.log ", 100.64." ", x.x."

 *Remove part of string*
-- Regplace.exe file.log "This is crap and needs to be removed" ""
+- Regplace.exe file.log "This is [crap|shit|junk] and needs to be removed" ""